 Usually, when you ask people who they are, they tell you what they do.
 So I could start by telling you now, that I was married twice.
 Both marriages failed and now I am happily living a free life in an unconditional relationship with my partner in shine Agustí.
 I could tell you that my first training in life was in a hotel and that I worked in various hotel jobs before and after that.
 Then I went back to University and studied international business and intercultural studies with a major in English, Spanish, Marketing and Management.
 I would tell you that my first job after my studies was with a big German automotive supplier for transmissions, where I spent the next eight years of my life, starting from being an assistant to the CEO to becoming the head of corporate and market communications building up a department from scratch to 16 people.
 I would then tell you that I changed my mind and that I actually thought that the other side of the desk is much more interesting and thus decided to leave my job to become a business journalist with the biggest German business newspaper.
 I started working as a life coach in parallel.
 But, after a year with the newspaper, even that was too constraining for me.
 So I sold everything, bought a camper van, and left into the unknown.
 I was living the nomad life for two years before I settled in Amsterdam to build my business further, there.
-I would tell you that at that point Agustí came into my life, and we started focusing on developing the blueprints for a new earth society, and that this endeavor lead us to adventures in Brazil and in the US, before we came back to Europe, to settle in Spain.
+I would tell you that at that point Agustí came into my life, and we started focusing on developing the blueprints for a new earth society, and that this endeavor lead us to adventures in Brazil and in the US, before we came back to Europe, to settle in Spain, where we are now running our business “The Beyondables.”

 Now you have an idea of what I do.
 This gives you the opportunity to compare my career and life to those of others, gives you the possibility to judge my life and derive what some of my skills could be.
 Most likely, many people will judge me as a person by the information they just received.
 But do you have any idea of who I really am?